 A feature wall, or accent wall, draws the eye when you enter a room.
 The purpose of a feature wall is to create interest or personality to the space by creating a focal point.

-A feature wall defines the space in an open floor plan such as a living room/dining room or living room and study nook or office.
+Changing the look of a wall defines the space in an open floor plan such as a living room/dining room or living room and study nook or office.

 In the bedroom, the feature wall is often behind the headboard or bed.
 While living rooms and bedrooms are the most common rooms to feature an accent wall, kitchens and bathrooms are also popular choices.
 A kitchen and breakfast nook will often have a distinctive wall to define each space.